vanessaxuuan/tp/docs/UserGuide.md

 ![Results Display](images/DeleteTgAllResult.png)<br><br>

 Note:
-- The plane is empty as all the students displayed previously after `findtg` are affected.
+- The display is empty as all the students displayed previously after `findtg` are affected.
-- Simple enter `list` to show the updated list.
+- Simply enter `list` to show the updated list.

-The following diagram shows the actual list with `CS2100 T05` deleted from all the students
+The following diagram shows the actual list with `CS2100 T05` deleted from all the students.
+Compare with the [initial List](#listing-all-students-list) for further understanding.

 ![Results Display](images/ListAfterDeleteTgAll.png)<br><br>